PawelBialek98/FraudDetectionAPI/README.md

 mvn exec:java -Dexec.mainClass=com.example.GenerateToken -Dexec.classpathScope=test
 ```

-In the result in terminal will be printed generated token - now add it to Authorization header to gain access to endpoints :)
+In the result in terminal will be printed generated token - now add it to Authorization header to gain access to
+endpoints :)

 Endpoints are documented on swaggerUI:

 > <http://localhost:8080/q/swagger-ui/>

+In file *src/test/resources/requestsExample.http* you can find requests examples

 ## Tests

 In order to run tests run:

 ```shell script
 mvn test
 ```

-> **_NOTE:_**  Mastercard API tests integrates with remote API and therefore requires firstly provide specific parameters in application.properties file
+> **_NOTE:_**  Mastercard API tests integrates with remote API and therefore requires firstly provide specific
+> parameters in application.properties file